-2.7 Signs and Indicators of Abuse
+2.10 Signs and Indicators of Abuse

-- 2.8 Further information regarding the signs and indicators of abuse can be found in Appendix 3. - 2.8.1 Included within Appendix 3 is information about and indicators of Sexting, Female Genital Mutilation, Forced Marriage, Honor Based Abuse, Vulnerabilities to Extremism and Children Missing Education.
+- 2.10 Further information regarding the signs and indicators of abuse can be found in Appendix 3. - 2.10.1 Included within Appendix 3 is information regarding the definitions and indicators of Child Sexual Exploitation, Child Criminal Exploitation, Sexting, Female Genital Mutilation, Forced Marriage, Honor Based Abuse, Peer on Peer abuse, Serious Violence, Sexual Violence and Sexual Harassment, Vulnerabilities to Extremism and Children Missing Education.